meccxx/online-eduction/README.md

 this is a online eduction web app. this is a online eduction web app

-good good study, day day up
+good good study, day day up!